garden-io/garden/docs/features/remote-variables.md

 Remote secrets can contain sensitive values that not everyone in your org should have access to.
 You can manage access by scoping them to specific users.

-A variable scoped to a user can not be used by other user.
+A variable scoped to a user can not be used by other users.
 Variables that are not scoped to users will be accessible to everyone in your Garden Cloud organization.
 Their values aren't visible if they're encrypted but users can still use them implicitly when running Garden commands.

 That's why we recommend creating a service account for secrets that should not be shared.
 We also recommend using a service account for CI in general, instead of running pipelines as a normal user.
 Here's how you create a service account and scope a variable/secret to it: